-Press Release from the 45th (2019) Meeting of NAPARC
+Press Release from the 46th (2021) Meeting of NAPARC

-November 18, AD 2019
+November 12, AD 2021

-NAPARC is composed of 13 member churches which include the Associate Reformed Presbyterian Church (ARPC), the Canadian Reformed Churches (CanRC), the Reformed Church of Quebec (Église réformée du Québec) (ERQ), the Free Reformed Churches of North America (FRCNA), the Heritage Reformed Congregations (HRC), the Korean American Presbyterian Church (KAPC), the Korean Presbyterian Church in America (Kosin) (KPCA), the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Presbyterian Reformed Church (PresRC), the Reformed Church in the United States (RCUS), the Reformed Presbyterian Church of North America (RPCNA), and the United Reformed Churches in North America (URCNA).
+NAPARC is composed of 13-Member Churches which include the Associate Reformed Presbyterian Church (ARPC), the Canadian Reformed Churches (CanRC), the Reformed Church of Quebec (Église réformée du Québec) (ERQ), the Free Reformed Churches of North America (FRCNA), the Heritage Reformed Congregations (HRC), the Korean American Presbyterian Church (KAPC), the Korean Presbyterian Church in America (Kosin) (KPCA), the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Presbyterian Reformed Church (PresRC), the Reformed Church in the United States (RCUS), the Reformed Presbyterian Church of North America (RPCNA), and the United Reformed Churches in North America (URCNA).
 Representatives of the Bible Presbyterian Church (BPC) and the Protestant Reformed Churches in America (PRCA) attended as invited observers.
-No representatives of the PresRC were able to attend this year but they hope to return next year.
+No representatives of the ERQ were able to attend this year but they hope to return next year.

-The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”1
+The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”

-The NAPARC schedule runs from Tuesday afternoon to Thursday noon and provides time slots for bi-lateral meetings between the inter-church or ecumenical committees of the member churches.
-These smaller meetings have proven fruitful for member churches to grow closer together and manifest more fully their oneness in Christ.
+The NAPARC schedule runs from Tuesday afternoon to Thursday noon and provides time slots for bi-lateral meetings between the inter-church or ecumenical committees of the Member Churches.
+These smaller meetings have proven fruitful for Member Churches to grow closer together and manifest more fully their oneness in Christ.

-In addition to the annual meeting of the Council, NAPARC sponsors consultations where representatives of member churches gather to discuss cooperation in a specific area of ministry.
+In addition to the annual meeting of the Council, NAPARC sponsors consultations where representatives of Member Churches gather to discuss cooperation in a specific area of ministry.
 For more than thirty years, there have been annual world mission consultations in September of each year.
-This year representatives from nine NAPARC member church world mission agencies (ARPC, CanRC, FRCNA, HRC, OPC, PCA, PresRC, RPCNA, and URCNA) met together at the OPC’s administration offices in Willow Grove, Pennsylvania.
-Joining with them were representatives from four NAPARC member church diaconal ministries or agencies (CanRC, FRCNA, OPC, and URCNA).
-It was reported: “The sessions were productive, and the fellowship was sweet.”
-Mr. Mark T. Bube served as the chairman and Rev. Dr. Arjan de Visser served as the secretary.
+This year representatives from nine NAPARC Member Church world mission agencies (ARPC, CanRC, HRC, KAPC, OPC, PCA, RCUS, RPCNA, and URCNA) met together for their annual consultation in the OPC’s administration offices in Willow Grove, Pennsylvanian.
+Joining with them were representatives from four NAPARC Member Church diaconal ministries agencies/ministries (CanRC, HRC, OPC, and URCNA).
+The sessions were fruitful, and the fellowship was heartening.
+Mr. Mark T. Bube served as the chairman; the Rev. Douglas B. Clawson served as the secretary.

 Rev. Ralph A. Pontier